Honorius: Stilicho and the defence of Italy

 First Gildo, the comes of Africa and magister utriusque militiae per Africam in Northern Africa, led a revolt which lasted for two years (397–398).
 Stilicho eventually subdued it through the local command of Mascezel, Gildo's brother.

 The next crisis was the Visigothic invasion of Italy in 402 under the command of their king, Alaric I. Stilicho was absent in Raetia in the latter months of 401, when Alaric, who was also the Eastern Empire's magister militum in Illyricum, suddenly marched with a large army through the Julian Alps and entered Italy.

 Stilicho hurried back to protect Honorius and the legions of Gaul and Britain were summoned to defend Italy.
 Honorius, at Milan, was besieged by Alaric, who marched into Liguria.
 Stilicho narrowly defeated Alaric at Pollentia, on the river Tanarus on Easter Day (6 April 402).
-Alaric retreated to Verona, where Stilicho attacked him again yet the battle was not entirely conclusive.
+Alaric then moved to Verona, with Stilicho in pursuit, and the two fought an inconclusive battle.
 The Visigoths were allowed to retreat back to Illyricum.
-In 405 Stilicho met an invasion of Italy led across the Danube by Radagaisus.
-They brought devastation to the heart of the Empire, until Stilicho defeated them in 406 and recruited most of them into his forces.
-Then, in 405 or 406, a number of tribes, according to some sources allegedly including Vandals, Alans, and Suebi, crossed the Rhine and invaded Gaul.
+In 405 Radagaisus led a vast army across the Danube and invaded Italy.
+The ensuing war brought devastation to the heart of the Empire, until Stilicho defeated the invaders in 406 and recruited most of them into his own army.
+Simultaneously, in 405 or 406, a number of tribes, according to some sources including Vandals, Alans, and Suebi, crossed the Rhine and invaded Gaul.

 The situation in Britain was even more difficult.
 The British provinces were isolated, lacking support from the Empire, and the soldiers supported the revolts of Marcus (406–407), Gratian (407), and Constantine III.
-Constantine invaded Gaul in 407, occupying Arles, and while Constantine was in Gaul, his son Constans ruled over Britain.
-By 410, Britain may have been told to look after its own affairs and expect no aid from Rome, although it has been argued that the order was sent to the people of Bruttium in Italy, not Britain.
+Leaving his son Constans to rule over Britain, Constantine invaded Gaul in 407 and occupied Arles.
+In 410 the emperor issued the Rescript of Honorius in reply to a British plea for assistance against local barbarian incursions.
+Preoccupied with the Visigoths, Honorius lacked any military capability to assist the distant province.
+According to the sixth century Byzantine scholar Zosimus, "Honorius wrote letters to the cities in Britain, bidding them to guard themselves."
+This sentence is located randomly in the middle of a discussion of southern Italy; no further mention of Britain is made, which has led some modern academics to suggest that the rescript does not apply to Britain, but to Bruttium in Italy.